andrew-vant/romtool/README.rst

 Installation
 ------------

 Romlib requires Python 3.4 or later.
+Install that first.

-I really want to have platform-native packages for the major operating systems, but that's a ways in the future still.
-In the meantime, once Python is installed, you can install romlib from Pip:
+I haven't built pip or OS packages yet, mainly because I'm still not sure if I want to break it into multiple packages.
+For now you can install it using the provided setup.py script:

 ::

-    pip3 install romlib
+    python setup.py install

-If you're looking to work on the code, you probably want to fork the repo on github, then clone your fork and install from there:
+If you want to fiddle with the code yourself, you should install in development mode.
+Consider forking the repo on github, then working from your fork:

 ::